guypi001/VV-ESIR-TP1/sujet.md

 _________________________________________________________________________________________________________________________________________________________
 4.
 WebAssembly addresses the problem of safe, fast, portable low-level code on the Web.
+Read the paper and explain what are the main advantages of having a formal specification for WebAssembly.
+In your opinion, does this mean that WebAssembly implementations should not be tested

 Safe, fast, and portable semantics: safe to execute